 It’s important to note that these criteria apply whether the consent is given verbally or in writing.
 Simply signing a consent form doesn’t automatically prove that valid consent has been obtained; the process leading up to that signature matters just as much.

-To obtain your informed consent, a healthcare provider should discuss the following points with you:
+To obtain your informed consent, your medical professional should discuss the following points with you:

 You can withdraw your consent at any time, either by telling your healthcare provider or putting it in writing.
 Even your behaviour can show that you’re no longer okay with going ahead.
 You can pull your consent before treatment starts or even during the treatment itself, and once you do, the medical team has to stop the treatment right away.

 If a medical professional doesn’t get your informed consent, goes ahead with treatment, and you’re injured as a result, you may have grounds for a medical negligence claim.
-To make a successful claim, you’ll need to meet four criteria:
+It’s also known as a ‘medical malpractice claim’.

 Medical negligence occurs when your healthcare professional acts carelessly or fails to do something expected of them.
 If they didn’t get your informed consent or failed to fully inform you, this may be seen as a negligent failure to act.